ida/servile/README.md

       answerNotFound:  req => { return `Nothing found for ${req.url}` },
       answerDirectory: req => { return "No index-file in this folder." }
     })

+On the commandline you can pass 'port' and 'filesPath':

+    serve -p 8080 -f publik

 Example